 If you have a longer space to cover or want one mat to cut into smaller pieces for multiple beds, the DeWitt Sunbelt Ground Cover Weed Barrier will fill your needs.
 At a whopping three hundred feet long, one roll could do the trick.

-It's sold in packs of one, two, three, and four mats, with prices ranging from $75 to $628 on Amazon.
+It's sold in packs of one, two, three, and four mats.
 Unlike the EcoGardener Premium Pro Garden Weed Barrier Landscape Fabric it only has one layer of black woven polypropylene.
 It doesn’t have pre-cut holes, but it does have a pre-printed yellow guide strip every 12" to help you plant in rows.

 This garden mat has a five-year guarantee, even in direct sunlight, and is approved for greenhouse and outdoor use.
 It’s UV stabilized and permeable, so air and moisture can reach your plants.